 |Common health issues||Progressive retinal atrophy (PRA), Hip and elbow dysplasia, Cancer, Epilepsy, Hypothyroidism, Retained testicular disease, Skin allergies|

 |Other Names||Belgian Shepherd Groenendael, Belgian Sheepdog, Belgian Groenendael, Chien de Berger Belge, Groenendaeler|

-These doggies love having a job to complete and because of their energy levels, will need a family who undertake lots of physical activities that these pooches can join in with.
-They are therefore not suitable for ‘hoomans’ who enjoy spending a weekend staying in and relaxing and also quite difficult for first time owners due to the maintenance and time needed to look after them.
-However, they are also very intelligent, which makes them relatively to train.
-Just remember, intelligent doggies will pick up quickly on habits that they think they can get away with – so it’s important you watch what they pick up from you and their environment!
-Bur with a family that have a good amount of time to spare, they will make excellent pets.
+These dogs love having a job to complete and because of their energy levels, will need a family who undertakes lots of physical activities that these pooches can join in with.
+They are not suitable for ‘hoomans’ who enjoy spending a weekend staying in and relaxing and also quite difficult for first-time owners due to the maintenance and time needed to look after them.
+They are very intelligent, which makes them relatively easy to train, however, please remember that intelligent dogs will pick up quickly on habits that they think they can get away with – so it’s important you watch what they pick up from you and their environment!

 The Groenendael is a variety of the Belgian Shepherd dog and can be traced back to the Middle Ages!
-The breed was then re-developed in the late 1800’s in Belgium to create four different varieties.
-It’s thought that the Groenendael was developed by a restaurant owner.
+The breed was then re-developed in the late 1800s in Belgium to create four different varieties and it’s thought that the Groenendael was developed by a restaurant owner.
 It was in 1891 that they received their breed standard and they have since become increasingly popular.
-They were also used during WW1 and 2 as messenger dogs as well as being used to pull ambulance and machine gun carts!
-These doggies are now well known across the world and all four varieties are recognised as one breed by the Kennel club.
+They were used during WW1 and 2 as messenger dogs as well as being used to pull ambulance and machine-gun carts!
+These dogs are now well known across the world and all four varieties are recognised as one breed by the Kennel Club.